How To Put On A Hinged Knee Brace Properly

 Check for Additional Measurements

 Some knee braces may require additional measurements, such as thigh and calf circumference, especially if they have adjustable straps or multiple support points.
+Consult the product description or sizing instructions to see if additional measurements are necessary.

 Take Knee Shape into Account